k98kurz/tapescript/language_spec.md

-This will replace `~ { true }` with the byte code for `OP_TRUE` as a hexadecimal value, then it will replace `~ { false }` with the byte code for `OP_FALSE`, then it will replace `~! { push d1 random }` with a random byte as a hex symbol, then it will compile and execute the whole `OP_IF_ELSE`, then it will replace the whole outer comptime exec block with the result.
+This will replace `~ { true }` with the byte code for `OP_TRUE` as a hexadecimal value, then it will replace `~ { false }` with the byte code for `OP_FALSE`, then it will replace `~! { push d1 random mod_int d2 }` with a random byte mod 2
+as a hex symbol, then it will compile and execute the whole `OP_IF_ELSE`, then it will replace the whole outer comptime exec block with the result.
 It is a contrived example, but it works and can be tested by copying and pasting into the REPL (expect the stack to contain 0x00 half of the time and 0x01 the other half of the time).

 A more pragmatic example is to generate cryptographic commitments.
 Example from tests/vectors/correspondent_locking_script.src: